JaredHGray/startup/README/README.md

 - createElement and appendChild of the DOM is useful for table situations
 - make sure to update parameters of code as you are testing and increasing the question capacity - such as increasing index capacity of shuffledQuestions() and nextQuestions()
 - you can turn a string into a number by adding a + symbol to the front.
 Example: min = "24" and +min = 24
+- make sure to use PM2 to configure the web service to use node and host the web service
+- use PM2 ls to look at the different sessions